MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 When you create or edit a DCR using its JSON, you'll often need to make multiple updates to achieve the functionality you want.
 You need an efficient method to update the DCR, troubleshoot it if you don't get the results you expect, and then make additional updates.
 Since you can't edit the JSON directly in the Azure portal, following are some strategies that you can use.

 ### Use local file as source of DCR
 If you use a local file as the source of the DCRs that you create and edit, you're assured that you always have access to the latest version of the DCR definition.
-This is ideal if you want to use version control tools such as GitHub or Azure DevOps to manage the changes.
+This is ideal if you want to use version control tools such as GitHub or Azure DevOps to manage your changes.
 You can also use an editor such as VS Code to make changes to the DCR and then use command line tools to update the DCR in Azure Monitor as described in [Create or edit a DCR using JSON](#create-or-edit-a-dcr-using-json).

 Following is a sample PowerShell script you can use to push changes to a DCR from a source file.
 This validates that the source file is valid JSON before sending it to Azure Monitor.
 This uses the API call instead of `New-AzDataCollectionRule` to get more detailed compile errors.